Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

    :align: center

 1. Solid
- * Solid view is the defualt view when the program is started.
+ * Solid view is the default view when the program is started.
 You can view the digital model to see if it is created like it was intended, and also see where it might have imperfections when examining it.
  * The model will be colored yellow if it is selected and within the usable print area, and grey if it is either deselected or out of the printable build area.

 2. X-Ray